Library

 I saw an interesting article, the Best Kept Secrets of Successful Business People, but found many of its ideas fit anyone who seeks success.
 And there is a purely selfish reason they are kept secret.

 However, the question for trainers is: Can you train someone to be successful?
 I have to answer: Not really.
 I know it’s silly.
 After all there are a lot of people, experts in their fields, successful business people, successful speakers and trainers selling their secrets of success.
 How can they be secrets if they are selling them all the time?
-They are selling them because there are so many of them and calling them secret is the only way to make them propriatary.
+They are selling them because there are so many of them and calling them secret is the only way to make them proprietary.

-I think, and this may be naiive of me, the only way to sell success is to sell a forum of successful ideas, a philosophy of success.
+I think, and this may be naive of me, the only way to sell success is to sell a forum of successful ideas, a philosophy of success.
 Surely, someone has put that out there.
-The only problem I see (as an English teacher) is one of attribution–that is giving credit where it is due.
+The only problem I see (as an English and speech professor) is one of attribution–that is giving credit where it is due.
 Now, we, trainers, do train employees to be successful, to make the company successful if we can, to have employees equipped with the traits the company believes will make ideal employees.
 I have performed leadership and management training as I’m sure you all have, too.
 Mostly we concentrate on leadership theory and we break it down into useful tools we can use in the company.
 The “how” isn’t so much as important as the result and ultimately that is what we do.

 We like the ideas of mentors in business.
 We like interns.
 In Medicine, we like interns and rotation of positions, but not all of us are set up that way.
 That seems to be the way we are dealing with the android syndrome.
 We force application down many paths so employees see as much of the big picture as possible.
 And our most successful candidates in those programs go on to be successes.
 Yes?
 So we must be on the right track.

-So, now we want to train business success stories.
-Do we send them to one of these secret success builders?
-Why?
-They only get one side there.
-How about we send them looking for as many secrets of success as they can find through research in libraries, on the net, and put them in a room and let them discuss the practicalities of these notions.
-Add in a few moderators to keep it civil and focused, maybe focused on the company or government entity.
+How about we send them looking for as many secrets of success as they can find through research in libraries, on the net, and put them in a room and let them discuss the practicalities of these notions?
+Add in a few moderators to keep it civil and focused, maybe focused on the company or government entity?
 Identify each individual proclivity and you have found the place where this person can succeed beyond your wildest dreams.

 This may all be a dream.
 Sometimes I just do this.
 I let an idea percolate for a while–sometimes a long while until I think I can put it into words.
 Create a plan?
 Well, that’s a job and I’d need to get paid for that.
 But I hope I have piqued your attention and given you something to think about.
 As I continue to teach University students and work with creative people in both theatre and writing, I feel more alive than when I was doing the same thing in training everyday.
 We didn’t have the luxury of time in trying something new.
-I hope that if I start with an idea, a trainer like one of you somewhere, can finish it with a program or product.
+I hope that if I start with an idea, a trainer like one of us somewhere, can finish it with a program or product.

 —